alnever/estate/readme.md

 - Localization!
 - UI: make message forms to functionate: they should send messages using AJAX, so, API-controller for messages need be created.
 - Remarks for estate objects: CRUD and interface.

+### 2019-02-02

+Localization:

+- The routing and middleware were prepared for the localization.
+- The controllers and the views were fixed according the new requirements of the routing.